 To determine the weighted-average expected long-term rate of return on plan assets, we consider the current and expected asset allocation, as well as historical and expected returns on each plan asset class.
 A lower expected rate of return on plan assets will decrease pension income.
-For both 2022 and 2021, the assumed expected long-term rate of return on plan assets used in calculating pension income was 7.10%.
-For 2022, the assumed rate of return for our domestic plans, which represent approximately 91% of our total pension assets, was 7.25%.
+For 2023 and 2022, the assumed expected long-term rate of return on plan assets used in calculating pension income was 7.14% and 7.10%, respectively.
+For 2023, the assumed rate of return for our domestic plans, which represent approximately 90% of our total pension assets, was 7.25%.

 The discount rate enables us to state expected future benefit payments as a present value on the measurement date, reflecting the current rate at which the pension liabilities could be effectively settled.
 This rate should be in line with rates for high-quality fixed income investments available for the period to maturity of the pension benefits, which fluctuate as long-term interest rates change.
-A lower discount rate increases the present value of the benefit obligations and decreases pension income.
-In 2022, the weighted-average discount rate used in calculating pension income was 2.99%, compared with 2.62% in 2021.
-For our domestic plans, the assumed discount rate was 3.05% in 2022, compared with 2.70% in 2021.
-A decrease of 50 basis-points in this weighted-average discount rate in 2022 would have decreased pension income for our domestic plans by approximately \$20 million.
+A lower discount rate increases the present value of the benefit obligations and generally decreases pension income.
+In 2023, the weighted-average discount rate used in calculating pension income was 5.51%, compared with 2.99% in 2022.
+For our domestic plans, the assumed discount rate was 5.55% in 2023, compared with 3.05% in 2022.
+A change of 50 basis-points higher or lower, with all other assumptions held constant, in this weighted-average discount rate in 2023 would have changed our pension income for our domestic plans by approximately \$10 million.